 - Your potential deductible (can you afford it?)

 - The difference between actual cash value and replacement cost (do you have a lot of new stuff or older items?)

-- Where you live (is your area prone to claims?).
+- Where you live (is your area prone to vandalism or other property crimes?).

 Anyone considering renters coverage should know exactly what kind of coverage they’re buying.